-Is Low Calorie Ice Cream a Good Choice for Dessert?
+Is Low-Calorie Ice Cream a Good Choice?

 Everyone deserves to have treats every now and then, and with new products coming out that look and (sometimes) taste just like your favorites with less sugar, fat, and calories, it’s tempting to fit them into your healthy routine as often as you can.
 Eating an entire pint of ice cream for only 250 calories sounds like a dream come true, but as with any food it is important to focus not just on how many calories you get from it but also the quality of those calories in terms of macronutrient and micronutrient content.

 Are all low-calorie ice creams created equal?

 Let’s look at two popular brands of ice cream with low calorie contents: Halo Top and Ben and Jerry’s “Moo-phoria” Light Ice Cream.

 At a glance, it looks like Halo Top is the preferred choice.
 One serving has fewer calories, fat, and carbohydrates and 1 g more protein.
 When you focus on macronutrients, it seems like the best way to have something sweet without disrupting your goals.